CLARIAH/tool-discovery/CONTRIBUTING.md

 * `ref` - The git reference (a branch name of tag name) to use.
 You can set this if you want to harvest one particular version. **If not set, codemeta-harvester will check out the latest version tag by default** (this assumes you use some kind of semantic versioning for your tags).
 Only if no tags are present at all, it falls back to using the `master` or `main` branch directly.
+* `tagprefix` - A prefix used for the git tags (only applicable in edge cases), the last part of the tag must still comply to a semantic versioning scheme.
+* `tagignore` - A regular expression (`grep -E`) of git tags to ignore (only applicable in edge cases), by default tags with "alpha" will be ignored.

 ## Frequently Asked Questions and Troubleshooting